freemansoft/ESP8266-MicroPython/README.md

     ```
     ctrl-c
     ```
+1. Soft reboot the device.
+Reboot the REPL.
+    ```
+    ctrl-d
+    ```
 1. Exit the REPL with
     ```
     ctrl-x
     ```

 ## The long way
-Basically we are running main() line by line
+Basically we are running main() line by line.
+Copy and past each section from main.py into the repl prompt.

+These instructions are conceptual **are out of date** for the current code base.
 1. Connect to local wifi with
     ```
     from config import wifi_ssid, wifi_password